-6.1.
-Authentication key operations using PIN2
+6.1 Authentication key operations using PIN2

 The ID cards powered by the MICARDO, MULTOS and jTOP SLE66 platforms support the not so well-known passphrase authentication feature, which can be used to perform cardholder verification using a passphrase instead of a PIN code.
 The passphrase authentication is configured in such a way that it creates a design flaw, as it allows the usage of PIN2 to perform private key operations with the authentication key (rather than only with the digital signature key).
-This functionality has been documented in the EstEID specification, but has been overlooked by the community and hence has never been called into question.
-In the subsection below, we describe the passphrase authentication process and the related security issues in detail.
+This functionality has been documented in the EstEID specification, but has been overlooked by the community and hence has never been called into question. subsection below. describe In the we ${\mathrm{the}}$ passphrase authentication process and the related security issues in detail.

-6.1.1.
-Passphrase authentication
+6.1.1 Passphrase authentication